Dead2/CryptoGoblin/doc/compile_Windows.md

     - CUDA/Runtime
     - Driver components

-### AMD APP SDK 3.0 (only needed for AMD GPUs)
+### AMD DRIVER/OCL-SDK (only needed for AMD GPUs)

+- Download & install the AMD driver: https://www.amd.com/en/support

+**ATTENTION** Many windows driver 18.5+ creating invalid shares.
+If you have an issue with `invalid shares` please downgrade your driver.

-- Download and install the latest version from https://www.dropbox.com/s/gq8vqhelq0m6gj4/AMD-APP-SDKInstaller-v3.0.130.135-GA-windows-F-x64.exe
+- Download and install the latest version of the OCL-SDK from https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases

-  (do not wonder why it is a link to a dropbox but AMD has removed the SDK downloads, see https://community.amd.com/thread/222855)
+Do not follow old information that you need the AMD APP SDK.
+AMD has removed the APP SDK and is now shipping the OCL-SDK_light.

 ### Dependencies OpenSSL/Hwloc and Microhttpd
 - For CUDA 8*: